 Teams entered into Championship Play MUST be done by the teams respective State Director.
 Tournament Director cannot take teams direct without going through the respective State Director or Zone VP.
+EXCEPTION: Approved to do so by the President/CEO.

 Once a World Series Tournament is scheduled, a State Director may issue a travel permit (or give permission) with the approval of the Zone VP and the National Office to a team to participate in a World Series outside of the scheduled area.
-The National Office must approve any such permission.
-If there are not enough teams to conduct a scheduled World Series, a team may be allowed to travel to the closest World Series available to them, provided the National Office grants permission.
+The President/CEO must approve any such permission.
+If there are not enough teams to conduct a scheduled World Series, a team may be allowed to travel to the closest World Series available to them, provided the NSA President/CEO grants permission.